t1b3r1um/LyricRipper/README.md

                     ├── 01 - Awesome Song.lrc
                     └── cover.jpg

 If you are using an application like Plexwith your media library, this could cause problems.
+The sample config.yaml implies you have "extrafiles" installed as well: https://github.com/Holzhaus/beets-extrafiles

 # Utility Scripts
 The util folder contains two scripts: